threefoldtecharchive/jumpscaleX_core/docs/Installation/jsx.md

 Options:
-  --configdir TEXT   default /sandbox/cfg if it exists otherwise ~/sandbox/cfg -w, --wiki         also install the wiki system --no_sshagent      do you want to use an ssh-agent -b, --branch TEXT  jumpscale branch. default 'master' or 'development' for
+  --configdir TEXT   default /sandbox/cfg if it exists otherwise ~/sandbox/cfg -w, --wiki         also install the wiki system --no-sshagent      do you want to use an ssh-agent -b, --branch TEXT  jumpscale branch. default 'master' or 'development' for
                      unstable release
   --pull             pull code from git, if not specified will only pull if